zubairabid/zubairabid.github.io/index.md

 held the position of my Institute's _Student Web Admin_, from July 2019 to December 2020, and was responsible for building and deploying websites on Institute servers.
-In Summer 2021, I interned at Microsoft as a Software Developer.
+In Summer 2021, I worked at Microsoft as a Software Engineering Intern.

 Apart from these I'm also involved in a number of clubs.
 I am currently a writer for [Ping!](https://pingiiit.org/), the Student Media Body, and was